lille-boy/alphabet_soup/README.md

 Take the string parameter being passed and return the string with the letters in alphabetical order (i.e. `hello` becomes `ehllo`).

 Assume numbers and punctuation symbols will not be included in the string.
-Make sorting case-sensitive.
+Make sorting case-independent.
 For example `Sensitive` becomes `eeiinSstv`.

 # Solution
 The program uses a recursive function.